Mijux/SWU/README.md

     .venv/bin/gunicorn --config gunicorn_config.py main:app
     ```

+### Troubleshooting

+If you have error, it could a permission error, verify that SWU has the right to delete, create files in you WEB_ROOT.
+One possibility is to run SWU as www-data (if you WEB_ROOT is owned by www-data)

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.